-The Affirmative Action Officer shall meet with the prospective Complainant to discuss the Complainant's concerns, and review the complaint procedure, determine the appropriate jurisdiction, and explain the different methods available to resolve the alleged complaint under these procedures.
+Requests for consultations should be made by emailing the Office of Equal Opportunity at equalopportunity-group@uri.edu.
+Upon conducting a preliminary review of the inquiry, the Director will assign an investigator, who shall meet with the prospective Complainant to discuss the Complainant's concerns, review the complaint procedure, determine the appropriate jurisdiction, and explain the different methods available to resolve the alleged complaint under these procedures.
 (See: formal resolution and informal resolution, where applicable).